 - On-site monitoring of salvage & wreck removal with comprehensive reporting

-When you need salvage & wreck removal experts Brookes Bell uses teams of marine specialists made up of highly qualified and experienced:
+When you need salvage & wreck removal management experts Brookes Bell uses teams of marine specialists made up of highly qualified and experienced:

 - Master mariners and marine engineers

 - Scientists - metallurgists, cargo, fuel and chemical experts

 - Fire experts - for fire fighting and investigation